Blake’s Novel – Part 1 April 1992

 I think about Jen and the discussion we had before she left for work.
 We talked about whether we still wanted to live together.
 That’s the nature of moving home within a Co-op, it fosters a complete lack of permanence.
 The absence of commitment becomes natural.

-In turn, that’s what’s strange about me and Jen.
+In turn, that’s what’s untypical about me and Jen.
 The conversation just now was short but full of emotion.
 We both declared we couldn’t live without one another, she wiped away a tear and we each made a cigarette from the same tobacco tin.
 So it was decided – we’d go together to view whatever flats were on offer.
 She seemed happier when she headed out to the restaurant.

 Also, that bloke begging.
 He looked familiar – like maybe someone he’d known at school.